andino93/es6-features/README.md

 #### Promises

 ## React Client
-The React folder has a client that an example of a real-world use of object destructuring.
+The React folder has a client that an example of a real-world use of object destructuring and arrow function binding.
 Follow the setup instructions to see how it works or just take a look at the code in the React directory.

 #### Setup
 To get the sample React App running on your local machine, just follow the steps following.